Searching the internet for lottery inspiration

 "I would find myself and all my family members new houses," said Abbagale West of Dallas.

 "I'd pay off my house.
-I'd buy another house and I would buy a horse," said Chrissy Wilk in Pittston.
+I'd buy another house, and I would buy a horse," said Chrissy Wilk in Pittston.

 "Travel the country, around the country.
 Yep, see the country first," said Dave Evans in Plains Township.
 Then he says he would go to "some island."